H4m5t3r/ot-harjoitustyo/dokumentaatio/määrittelydokumentti.md

 * red

 ## Music
 The different music options will all be variations of the Russian folk song that the game is associated with.
-The planned options are
+The available options are
 * clarinet version
 * piano version
 * trumpet version